 December brings plenty of opportunities to hear the Sheffield Cathedral Choir 🎼 http://ow.ly/ANZK50xtnwp Sheffield...Posted by Sheffield Cathedral on Friday, 6 December 2019

-Sheffield Cathedral has revealed abrupt changes to its music department, in a massive shift to traditions on a site of 1000 years of worship – citing efforts to make a fresh start to champion diversity.
+In July, the cathedral revealed abrupt changes to its music department, in a massive shift to traditions on a site of 1,000 years of worship.

-The choir consisted of 40 boys, girls and men singing regular services during the week.
+The choir had consisted of 40 boys, girls and men singing regular services during the week.

-In its place, the Cathedral is looking to “create a Music Department and Choir ready for the exciting future of the mixed urban community in which we live and work.”
+In its place, the cathedral looked to “create a Music Department and Choir ready for the exciting future of the mixed urban community in which we live and work.”

-Peter Bradley, the cathedral’s dean, told The Guardian that “The city is changing pretty quickly and we feel cathedral music needs to have a wider reach.
+At the time, Bradley told The Guardian: “The city is changing pretty quickly and we feel cathedral music needs to have a wider reach.
 We want to be more ambitious, and that means engaging with a wider group of children and reaching parts of the city we haven’t reached before.”

-Following the announcement, musicians have reacted to the news.
+Following the announcement, musicians reacted to the news with dismay.

-James Bingham, a former member of the Sheffield cathedral choir who now works for the Irish National Opera.
-He said he was “appalled” by the decision.
+James Bingham, a former member of the Sheffield cathedral choir who now works for the Irish National Opera, said he was “appalled” by the decision.